 As of now, Windows 10 seems to be working fine and is destined to be one of the successful operating systems ever released by Microsoft.
-There are lot of features that Microsoft released with the new operating system.
-With the new features, there are also some new keyword shortcut for Windows 10.
+There are a lot of features that Microsoft released with the new operating system.
+With the new features, there is also some new keyword shortcut for Windows 10.
 Here is a list of old and new important keyword shortcuts that you might find helpful.

 - CTRL + C / CTRL + V: Copy / Paste.
 Perhaps the most well-known of all keyword shortcuts.
 The shortcut was added to the list because Windows 10 Copy / Paste allow the content to be directly copied inside command prompt windows.
 In previous Windows versions, you need to right click on the command prompt window and click paste.